-Despite a desire to see how this little piece of the play acting unfolded, Devin’s attention was drawn to another set of monitors that were providing him with a live feed from the CCTVs covering the other gate leading into the compound.
+Despite a desire to see how this little piece of play acting would unfold, Devin’s attention was drawn to another set of monitors with a live feed from the CCTVs covering the other gate leading into the compound.
 Ordinarily it was unmanned, something Devin suspected the FBI knew.
-What they were not aware of due to the failure of their drone to provide them with real-time intelligence was the hillside above the road was alive with militiamen, all securely tucked way in prepared positions carefully dug out and expertly concealed among the rocks and native shrubbery.
+What they were not aware of due to the failure of their drone to provide them with real-time intelligence was the hillside above the road was alive with militiamen, all securely tucked away in prepared positions carefully dug out and expertly concealed among the rocks and native shrubbery.
 It was a deficiency Ryder and the Federal agents under his immediate command were about to be made aware of.

 ~

 Driven by a determination to learn everything she could about the broadcast news business that was matched only by her ambition to one day host her very own primetime news show, Sarah Jennings skipped breakfast and headed out to the satellite truck where she watched and listened to everything John Cardosa and Sam Emerson did as they went about preparing their equipment for the day.
 With the pre-dawn darkness quickly giving way to a clear, azure blue sky, the pair of native Arizonans set about testing their uplink by shooting a live feed from the truck back to their home station in Tucson.
-From there it was rebroadcast to a control room in New York where Amy Porter’s producer was making sure everything on his end was set for later in the day when Porter would conduct a live interview with Allen Devin.
+From there it was re-broadcast to a control room in New York where Amy Porter’s producer was making sure everything on his end was set for later in the day when Porter would conduct a live interview with Allen Devin.

 Like all techies, Cardosa couldn’t help but show off for the bright-eyed intern.
 After patiently explaining everything he and Emerson were doing while they were setting up, he handed Jennings a mike.
 “It’ll be a whole lot more useful to the folks back in New York to get some idea what things are going to look and sound like if there’s someone actually standing in front of the camera talking.
 This way they can record the settings they’ll need to use when the time comes to trot out the network’s big guns.”

 Jennings didn’t need to be asked twice.
 After taking a second to check her appearance in one of the truck’s side mirrors, she stepped in front of the camera, brought the mike up until it was just under her chin and began to describe her surroundings, doing her best to come across as if she were an old hand at broadcasting live.
 “A once prosperous mining camp that fell on hard times and was abandoned, located just a few miles from the Mexican border has become the home of the Arizona Home Guard,” she began with a poise that impressed Cardosa.
-“Unlike many of the volunteer militia units that have taken it upon themselves to stop the flow of illegal immigrants and drugs coming up from Mexico, the Arizona Home Guard, known simply as the Guard, goes about its self appointed mission with a professionalism that rivals the various branches of the Armed Forces from which each and every member of the Guard is drawn from.”
+“Unlike many of the volunteer militia units that have taken it upon themselves to stop the flow of illegal immigrants and drugs from Mexico, the Arizona Home Guard, known simply as the Guard, goes about its self-appointed mission with a professionalism that rivals the various branches of the armed forces from which each and every member of the Guard is drawn from.”

-Pausing but a second, she shot a quick glance out of the corner or her eyes over to where Cardosa was watching her through the open side door of the satellite truck.
-Impressed by her performance and ability to adlib, he gave her a broad, toothy grin and an enthusiastic thumbs up before twirling his hand about in a circular motion, indicating he wanted her to continue.
+Pausing but a second, she shot a quick glance out of the corner of her eyes over to where Cardosa was watching her through the open side door of the satellite truck.
+Impressed by her performance and ability to adlib, he gave her a broad, toothy grin and an enthusiastic thumbs-up before twirling his hand about in a circular motion, indicating he wanted her to continue.